cifelse/create-next-app-pwa/README.md

 # Create Next.js Progressive Web App
 The script for the `npx create-next-app-pwa` command.
 Making it easier for everyone to create a Next.js Progressive Web App using a simple command.
-This is made possible by the service worker made by [@serwist/next](https://github.com/serwist/next).
+This is made possible by the service worker made by [serwist](https://github.com/serwist/serwist) (see dependencies below).

 ## Installation
 It's easy.
 Just run the following command in your terminal: